GreyLimit/TrainController/README.md

 ## Summary

-A branch from the Ardunio DCC Generator with the intent of creating a free standing mechanism that will allow DCC operation of small layouts without significant expenditure.
-Extending functionally to bring it back "Blue Box" components.
+While started as a branch from the Arduino DCC Generator with the intent of creating a free standing mechanism that will allow DCC operation of small layouts this is to be extended to recover lost functionality of the original Arduino DCC Generator.

+## Version 0.2.3

+This version, really an extension of v0.2.2) sees the following modifications:

+* Introduction of a simplified Dijstra P/V signalling system

+* Introduction of a Signal controller task management system.

+* Replace use of millis() and micros() with a Signal based relative time system.

+* Conversion of the DCC generation code to a C++ class permitting a more generic application of its code (in future).

+Lets be honest - this is a full rewrite of the whole firmware as a move away from my earlier attempts to create something resembling "real time" software towards something more structured and portable.

+This version is wholey different from the previous versions containing systems for managing time in both "computer" and "human" scales, a system for the causing "tasks" to be called when and external (to that task) event raises a suitable flag.

 ## Version 0.2.2

-version created to address following aims and concerns:

-* Update firmware away from original CV style programming towards a more C++ style of classes and modules with the aim of making a migration to a new platform more achievable.
-* Drop support from Arduino Uno and Nano as the amount of SRAM is insufficient.
-For this version only the '2560 will be supported.
-* Re enstate facilities from the Blue Box solution to provide a single solution for all purposes.
+Restructuring the code to resolve an issue with time keeping and introduce flexibility for future development through the creation of a event driven "task" management and scheduling system.

+In addition to the above the supported hardware platforms will be reduced to just the Arduino Mega 2560 as the limited memory capacity of the UNO and Nano (2 KBytes) are insufficient to support future options.

+## Version 0.2.1

+Naturally, a bug has been found - the DCC generation would appear to be stopping for short periods.
+No known reason why at the moment.

+Symptoms:  The "packets per second" counter in the status page drop to zero for a number of seconds then picks up and returns to the normal rate.

 ## Version 0.2.0